-Field Law Recommendation Status/Comments conduct proceedings.
-Advise industry professionals that they can obtain the list norm the mattice Advisor.
+Field Law Recommendation Status/Comments f.
+Develop a list of experienced defence counsel who are prepared to act on behalf of industry professionals in RECA conduct proceedings.
+Advise industry professionals that they can obtain the list from the Practice Advisor.
 Complete Note: Policy decision to refer self-represented industry members to Law Society's Lawyer Referral Service g.
 Implement a program to provide independent and confidential procedural advice and direction to industry professionals who are in receipt of a notice of hearing from RECA.
-Complete by making industry professionals aware, through the formal correspondence exchanged during the hearing process, of their ability to contact the Practice Advisor and discuss the hearing process in a confidential manner.
+Complete Enhance the role of the Practice Advisor in providing procedural advice and direction to industry professionals by making industry professionals aware, through the formal correspondence exchanged during the hearing process, of their ability to contact the Practice Advisor and discuss the hearing process in a confidential manner.
 The Practice Advisor will need to ensure that he does not provide substantive advice on defending the allegations or on the best course of action to be taken by the industry professionals but can properly provide advice on standard procedures and options available.
 See above project Note: RECA will not use the Practice Advisor.
-Instead, a new RECA Program will give industry members an opportunity to receive advice from independent (external) legal counsel, at RECA's expense, about the hearing process on a confidential basis 20 on the processes to be following in appeals by complainants of dismissals of complaints.
+Instead, a new RECA Program will give industry members an opportunity to receive advice from independent (external) legal counsel, at RECA's expense, about the hearing process on a confidential basis 20 When the Real Estate Act is opened for revisions, RECA should recommend amendments that provide clear direction on the processes to be following in appeals by complainants of dismissals of complaints.
 On Hold: Subject to Government of Alberta Legislative Agenda 21 RECA should review its current process for s.
 40 appeals by complainants and consider whether any steps need to be taken to restructure the current process, taking into account the requirements for procedural fairness and statutory compliance.
 Complete 22 While unanimity in decision-making should be encouraged and efforts made to build consensus among panel members, RECA may want to consider a process where Hearing or Appeal Panel members who do not agree with the majority decision are not required to sign the decision in a manner which indicates agreement.
 A process could be adopted where the decision is simply issued by the "Hearing Panel" or the "Appeal Panel" and signed by the Chair on behalf of the Panel rather than its individual members.
 If the decision is only signed by the Chair, it is still essential that all Panel members review and provide input on the drafts.
 Panel members must still indicate they are satisfied with the decision before it is issued even if it is only signed by the Chair.
 Complete